-My first symptoms of depression arose when I was sixteen years old.
+My first symptoms of depression arose when I was 16 years old.
 I fell asleep in my classes because I couldn’t sleep the nights before.
 I stayed up till the early morning hours with an overwhelming numbness inside me.
 Events and moments that should and once did make me very happy were replaced with irritability, impatience, numbness, drowsiness.

-When I turned twenty one, I left an unhealthy relationship with a person I had been living with.
+When I turned 21, I left an unhealthy relationship with a person I had been living with.
 I had to pick the pieces back up again, but despite my optimism, I was met with the toughest year in my existence.
 I became a victim of sexual assault, and lost a cousin tragically.
 My depression reached a new low.
 I was no longer a person I recognized or was proud to be, as the trauma and grief in my life molded me.
 It became very apparent that I needed help, and someone to talk to about the tragedies that I had endured.

 I decided to take just a few minutes to search online for a therapist after months of unbearable anxiety attacks and depressive lows, unknowing that these few minutes would change my life forever.
 I chose my therapist quickly, and within a couple of weeks I was in her therapeutic space, where a rabbit runs around the room and bookshelves, and messages of love and acceptance decorate the walls around us.